songololo/aiovectortiler/docs/install.md

 ## Installation from PyPI

-As with installing from source, installation from PyPI can fail if `shapely`, `psycopg2`, and `protobuf` aren't already separately installed.
+As with installing from source, installation from PyPI can fail if `shapely` and `protobuf` aren't already separately installed.

 You can then proceed to install aiovectortiler via pip:
 ```